ChristopheJacquet/PiFmRds/README.md

 ## History

+* 2014-10-19: bugfix (cleanly stop the DMA engine when the specified file does not exist, or it's not possible to read from stdin)
+* 2014-08-04: bugfix (ppm now uses floats)
+* 2014-06-22: generate CT (clock time) signals, bugfixes
 * 2014-05-04: possibility to change PS and RT at run-time
 * 2014-04-28: support piping audio file data to Pi-FM-RDS' standard input
 * 2014-04-14: new release that supports any sample rate for the audio input, and that can generate a proper FM-Stereo signal if a stereophonic input file is provided